Retaining Walls Installation

-Although retaining walls seem like simple structures, a casual check around your neighborhood will reveal lots of existing walls that are bulging, cracked, or leaning.
+Although retaining walls seem like simple structures, a casual check around your neighborhood will reveal many existing walls that are bulging, cracked, or leaning.
 That’s because most residential retaining walls have poor drainage, and many aren’t built to handle the hillside they’re supposed to hold back.
-Making the right decisions on the type of wall that you choose for your home and landscaping is important and even essential to the success of the wall in keeping soil where it belongs over time… We want your retaining walls to last!
+Making the right decisions on the type of wall that you choose is an important one.
+Landscaping is important and even essential to the success of the wall in keeping soil where it belongs over time.
+We want your retaining walls to last!

 We are certified as wall builders through National Concrete Masonry Association and preferred contractors at Mutual Materials.
 We can help in all aspects of your wall-building project including design, grading, excavation, drainage and wall construction.